HussMarsidi/testing-sandbox/README.md

 # Feedback Sandbox

-A small throwaway project to prove our **frontend testing plan** works from end to end — *before* we use it on the real codebase.
+A small throwaway project for exploring **frontend testing** — unit, feature, and e2e layers, a shared API contract, and CI — on a minimal real app.

-The app itself does not matter.
-The plumbing does.
-So we build the smallest feature that still touches every part of the plan: feedback submission, a complaints list, every test layer, and one CI gate.
+The app itself is simple (feedback form, login, complaints list).
+The testing setup around it is the point.

-> Full testing plan: see [`docs/frontend-testing-plan.md`](docs/frontend-testing-plan.md).
+> How testing works in this repo: [`docs/frontend-testing.md`](docs/frontend-testing.md).

 ---